tokkonopapa/WordPress-IP-Geo-Block/README.md

 A WordPress plugin that blocks any comments posted from undesired contries.

+This plugin will examine a country code based on the posting author's IP address.
+If the comment comes from undesired country, it will be blocked before Akismet validate it.

 ### Features:

-1. This plugin will examine a country code based on the posting author's IP address.
-If the comment comes from undesired country, it will be blocked before Akismet validate it.

-2. Free IP Geolocation database and REST APIs are installed in this plugin to get a country code from an IP address.
+1. Free IP Geolocation database and REST APIs are installed in this plugin to get a country code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

-3. [MaxMind][MaxMind] GeoLite free database for IPv4 and IPv6 will be
+2. [MaxMind][MaxMind] GeoLite free database for IPv4 and IPv6 will be
 downloaded and updated (once a month) automatically.

-4. If you have correctly installed one of the IP2Location plugins ( [IP2Location Tags][IP2Tag],
+3. If you have correctly installed one of the IP2Location plugins ( [IP2Location Tags][IP2Tag],
     [IP2Location Variables][IP2Var],
     [IP2Location Country Blocker][IP2Blk]